Is A Single Man a Hit or Flop? Official Box Office Record & Profit Analysis

 Detailed Financial Report

-Marking its arrival in 2009, A Single Man positioned itself as a Drama / Romance film aiming for mass appeal.
+In the competitive landscape of 2009, A Single Man debuted as a Drama / Romance film with significant commercial expectations.
 The production path for this project involved significant capital, with a reported budget of approximately $7.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory